-Students' Union Recommendation 23 (R23) -That the University ensure mental health and wellbeing support is given to all students one quarter of participants have taken performance- and appearance-enhancing substances, with the biggest source of obtaining these substances being via the internet, and unregulated sources.
+The Students' Union Welfare and Community Officer, in partnership with the University, commissioned a piece of research relating to the mental health of Sheffield Hallam students, focusing on body image and the associated effects of poor self-body image.
+The Student Body Image Research found that one quarter of participants have taken performanceand appearance-enhancing substances, with the biggest source of obtaining these substances being via the internet, and unregulated sources.
 It could be argued that with the University sale of exercise supplements (such as protein powder) that market towards students with a particular focus on 'anabolic' protein (which is currently on sale at University outlets), students could be made more susceptible to taking additional substances without proper knowledge of what effect this may have.
 This is due to the use of words such as 'anabolic', which could have an association with steroid use, not being properly explained to students, and therefore misinterpreted.
 There has also been academic research produced in recent years which suggests supplement users present a significantly more open attitude towards doping6; in turn suggesting students at the highest risk of doping are those that are likely to purchase supplements on offer.